nilforms/samurai_kv/README.md

 samurai_kv
 =====

 Simple in-memory key-value storage engine written in erlang.
-The storage uses Erlang Term Storage as a base, and supports multiple councrrent access from defferent clients.
+The storage uses Erlang Term Storage as a base, and supports concurrent multiple access from defferent clients.

 # Build